I feel lonely. What can I do?

 Your local council may have a Community Hub to connect you with a range of services, groups and activities to meet your needs.
 Community Connectors and Social Prescribers can also help to connect you with opportunities to improve your health and wellbeing more broadly.
 Talk to your GP about how to access these services in your local area.

-Lots of helpful information and support is available from charities.
-Visit our helpful links page for more information on the support available.
+Visit our helpful links page for more information on the support available nationally.

 Things you can do if you prefer to manage alone